-- Vitarka Mudra – when he is presenting an argument – a teacher’s task to present a counter view.
+- Vitarka Mudra – when he is presenting an argument – a teacher’s task is to present a counter view.

 Cosmic meaning of Temple Structure

 The temple represents the three stages of a seeker:

-- Kamadhatu or the level of desires which refers to worldly existence.
+- Kamadhatu or the level of desires refers to worldly existence.
 Panels at this level tell Jatakas or the stories of Bodhisattvas.
 These stories represent the earlier lives of Buddha.

 - Rupadhatu or the world of forms where we start looking inward but through the forms which are represented by idols or storytelling panels.
 This is like the Saguna stage of Hinduism.
 The panels at this level tell the story of Buddha with important scenes from his life journey.

 - Arupadhatu or the formless divine for the seekers who no longer need visual aids to look inside.
-This is parallel to Nirguna philosophy like the one followed by poets like Kabir.
+This is parallel to Nirguna’s philosophy like the one followed by poets like Kabir.
 At this stage no form is required, so no sculpted panels.